sblask-webextensions/webextension-bookmark-dial/README.md

 most cases they do not use bookmarks and/or require you to manually tweak settings to change the layout of the thumbnails.

-Bookmark Dial arranges and sizes (up to a maximum size) the thumbnails to be as big as possible by default.
+By default, Bookmark Dial arranges and sizes (up to a maximum size) the thumbnails to be as big as possible while covering as much space as possible.
 As a bookmark folder is used, sync comes with your browser and you can use the usual keyboard shortcuts, menu entries and buttons for bookmark handling to add, edit and delete dial items.
+You can drag and drop thumbnails to change the order.

-Thumbnails are generated from a snapshot of the visible area of a webpage that is taken the first time a bookmark from the configured bookmark folder is open in the currently active tab.
-There is also a button in the popup opened from the toolbar icon that allows you to create a new snapshot (disabled for unknown URLs).
+Thumbnails are generated from a snapshot of the visible area of a bookmarked webpage.
+If a bookmark has no thumbnail yet, a snapshot is taken automatically when the bookmark is opened in the currently active tab or if it is loaded in a background tab and the tab becomes active.
+To ensure the best result, the generation starts when the page has completed loading.
+There is also a button in the popup opened from the toolbar icon that allows you to create a new snapshot (disabled for URLs that do not belong to bookmarks from the configured folder).
 The latter allows you to capture the part of a webpage that you want as you can scroll and resize the window before taking the snapshot.

 Getting Started
 ---------------